 At Lifeline24, our mission is to help older people stay safe.
-We’re protecting older people by providing a high-quality personal alarm service which offers independence and peace of mind.
-Here on the blog, we’d like to go even further by giving older people some practical tips to avoid becoming a victim of crime.
+We’re protecting older people by providing a high-quality personal alarm service that offers independence and peace of mind.
+Here on the blog, we’d like to go even further by giving older people some practical tips to avoid crime.
 In this article, we will share plenty of hints and tips to help you avoid becoming a victim.

 Protecting Older People Against Criminals

 In the modern world, there are so many ways in which you can become a victim of crime.
 Criminals have more platforms than ever before to use.
-Cybercriminals can use telephones and the internet to find their victims.
+Cybercriminals can use telephones, smartphones, and the internet to target people.
 Meanwhile, traditional criminals are still targeting people and property, whether you are away from your home or inside it.
 There are lots of different scams and criminal activities out there.
 This means that protecting older people from crime has become harder.
 However, you can fight back against criminals, with help from our useful guide.

 Unfortunately, older people are a common target for criminals.
 This could be because older people are often more likely to be vulnerable or live by themselves.
 However, even if you do live by yourself, there are plenty of ways to protect yourself.
 If you think you may have been the victim of crime, or you suspect that a crime is taking place, we’d always recommend reporting it.
 The woman in the video below was targeted by fraudsters.
 After she reported the crime, the criminal received a prison sentence.